axellang/axel/README.md

 # Lihsp [WIP]

-Haskell + Lisp + JVM = Profit!
+Haskell + Lisp + JVM/Node/... = Profit!

 Three great things for a language to have are:

   1. Haskell semantics, like Haskell
   2. Lisp syntax, like Clojure
-  3. A large ecosystem such as the JVM or the wide world of JavaScript packages
+  3. A large ecosystem such as the JVM's or Node's

 Each two of these features already exists in a different language:

   - 1 and 2: Hackett
   - 1 and 3: Eta
-  - 2 and 3: Clojure
+  - 2 and 3: Clojure (JVM)/ClojureScript (Node)/...

 But, there's nothing (that I'm aware of) for all three.